 by Kristen Fyfe

-LifeNews.com Note: Kristen Fyfe is a senior writer for the Media Research Center’s Culture and Media Institute that reports on news media bias.
+LifeNews.com Note: Kristen Fyfe is the senior writer for the Media Research Center’s Culture and Media Institute.